kmax12/kmax12.github.io/content/posts/chicago-marathon-2022.md

 This analysis only looked at a subset of good/bad race times.
 There are definitely runners who had good races whose strategies I didn't analyze.
 For example, the best strategy may be contained in runners who solidly beat 4 hrs rather than closely beat it.
 However, I couldn't consider these people because I could not tell if someone between two round numbers had a good or bad race.

-Additionally, my labeling of good and bad races may be incorrect.
-In particular, the people who just broke 4 hrs might not consider it a good race but rather "good enough."
+Additionally, my labeling of good and bad races may be noisy.
+For example, the people who only closely beat 4 hrs might not consider it a good race and the people who closely missed 4 hours, may have still beat their goal time.

 ## Final thoughts